A New Account of the Tales of the World

 Part of the oldest extant transcription of A New Account of the Tales of the World, 7th-8th century, now located in the Tokyo National Museum.

-A New Account of the Tales of the World, also known as Shishuo Xinyu (世說新語), was compiled and edited by Liu Yiqing (劉義慶; 403 – 26 February 444) during the Liu Song dynasty (420–479) of the Northern and Southern dynasties.
+A New Account of the Tales of the World, also known as Shishuo Xinyu (世說新語 (Note: While the name of this work is sometimes shortened to Shiyu, it is not to be confused with Wei Jin Shiyu (魏晋世語), another work whose name is sometimes shortened to Shiyu as well.)), was compiled and edited by Liu Yiqing (劉義慶; 403 – 26 February 444) during the Liu Song dynasty (420–479) of the Northern and Southern dynasties.
 It is a historical compilation of anecdotes about Chinese scholars, musicians, and artists during the 2nd-4th centuries.

 Content

 The book contains around 1,130 historical anecdotes and character sketches of around 600 literati, musicians and painters who lived in the Han and Wei–Jin periods (2nd-4th centuries).
 Chapter 19, for instance, has 32 stories about outstanding women.
 It is thus both a biographical source and a record of colloquial language.
 The original text of the book was divided into eight volumes of juan (卷 "scroll"), though current editions generally span ten volumes.